Joe Fresh: New York

 In July 2011, New Yorkers were given a sneak preview of Joe Fresh fashion with the opening of a 600-square-foot pop-up summer store, replete with a wall display of brightly colored flip-flops, at the Long Island resort of East Hampton Village.
 New York City's first glimpse of Joe followed in the fall with the October opening of a temporary "holiday store" on Madison Avenue.
-But it was with the unveiling of stores at Bridgewater New Jersey, and Garden City, New York, that Joe began ringing in sales at its first permanent U.S. outlets.
+But it was with the unveiling of stores at Bridgewater and Garden City, that Joe began ringing in sales at its first permanent U.S. outlets.
 New York City's first permanent Joe Fresh store, located in Manhattan's Flatiron District, opened in November 2011.
 Mimran, present for the grand opening of a new Joe Fresh boutique at 110 Fifth Avenue, acknowledged the crowded nature of the New York's low-price high fashion market, but contended there's always a place for a new player with integrity:

 The fashion industry allows newcomers.
 This is not an exclusionary industry.
 I think if you get beat it's not because of the competition, it's because you are not good enough.
 Women do love to shop around, and they like to have a handful of brands that they like to frequent.
 It's not about one single brand.
 This is not the computer business, it's the fashion game.
 There isn't one department store, there isn't one specialty store.
 And what we've shown, especially in Canada, is we can play with international competition.
 So why can't we do it here?

 Joe's new international flagship headquarters, located on Fifth Avenue and 43rd Street, opened in the spring of 2012.
 The New York ad campaign featured the slogan, "Irresistible fashion for Everyone.
 Affordable fashion for Anyone."

 In July 2012, it was announced that Joe Fresh and JCPenney were teaming up to open close to 700 Joe stores in the retailer's outlets throughout the United States.
 Mimran described the move as "akin to a roll-out but done very quickly" and noted that it would give Joe Fresh national exposure.
 March 2013 saw the launch of 681 Joe Fresh stores throughout JCPenney locations.
 The brand also became available online, featured on the JCPenney website.